 Details for the Remington HKVAC2000A Vacuum Haircut Kit:

 SUMMARY: For the person who wants a hair trimmer that also vacuums up the clippings.

 PROS: Vacuum function with easy-to-clean collection chamber, left-and-right taper combs.

 CONS: Not overly powerful, only six comb lengths, no taper lever, thin power cord.

-Have you ever considered shaving your head, if so then maybe an electric head shaver is worth considering?
-Curious, then check out our complete review via this link.
+Have you ever considered shaving your head?
+If so, then maybe an electric head shaver is worth considering.
+If you are curious, then check out our complete review via this link.